 The problem is, these software packages don’t maintain themselves.
 You need to keep them updated or you run the risk of being hacked.
 Even if you keep them updated, sometimes plugins are compromised by bad guys to enable sites to be hacked.
 This is not just a theoretical risk - companies like Securi get most of their business from WordPress installations that have been hacked.

 So: you can do this, many people do this, but it has a cost and you’ll need to devote more energy to maintenance and updates if you want go down this path.
 Proceed with caution.
+This topic is discussed in more depth in installing additional software packages.

 Most people who deploy blogs or other tools use deployment model 2.